Svetovit: Cult

-Saxo states that a flag (stanitia, cf. stanica "flag, banner, ensign, pennant") and eagles was also dedicated to the god.
-Saxo does not describe what exactly the eagles were, but they were located on two sides of a flag, which was located on the gate tower (towards the east) of the only entrance to the gord on Arkona, however the chronicler describes the flag in more detail: it was supposed to be of large size, and to be of a unique color.
+Saxo states that a flag (stanitia, cf. stanica "flag, banner, ensign, pennant") and eagles were also dedicated to the god.
+Saxo does not describe what exactly the eagles were, but they were located on two sides of a flag which was on the gate tower (towards the east) of the only entrance to the gord on Arkona, however, the chronicler describes the flag in more detail: it was supposed to be of large size and a unique color.
 The flag was also a kind of emblem of the Rugians, and it was revered as almost divine, being sacred and belonging to a deity.
 According to the chronicler, the flag gave the people who possessed it the ability to plunder cities, destroy temples or houses without suffering consequences, and to execute judgments.
 The gate, which had a flag and eagles on it, was probably an altar of sorts.
 This stall was burned during the siege of Arkona.

 The cult of Svetovit officially ended in June 1168 after the capture of Arkona by the Danes led by King Valdemar I and Bishop Absalon.

 (Valdemar) caused the antique statue of Svetovit, which is venerated throughout the country of the Slavs, to be taken out and ordered that a rope be placed around its neck and it be dragged among the entire army in view of the Slavs and, once it was reduced to kindling, that it be tossed into the fire.
 And he destroyed the temple with all of its cultural apparatuses and looted the shrine’s rich treasure.
 And he ordered them to abandon the error into which they had been born and to accept the worship of the true God (…).

 The fortress where the temple was located was on the island of Rügen, on the northeastern peninsula of Wittow, at the edge of Cape Arkona.
 The remains of the temple have not survived to modern times, having been swallowed up by the sea.
 During recent archaeological investigations (20th and 21st centuries), merchant and military objects were found, confirming the high status of the castle, as well as the remains of human sacrifices.